zorgonide/ReactJs-Restaurant-Website/README.md

 npm install json-server -g

 # At any convenient location on your computer, create a new folder named json-server, and move to this folder.
-# Move the db.json file provided in repo to this folder.
-Move to this folder in your terminal window,
+# Copy the db.json file provided in repo to this folder.
+Go to the json-server folder in your terminal window,
 # and type the following at the command prompt to start the server:

 # Run server at localhost:3001